 Chaunte Ott served more than 12 years in Wisconsin prisons for a murder he didn’t commit before DNA testing obtained by the Wisconsin Innocence Project proved his innocence and led to his release in early 2009.
-The unknown real perpetrator of the murder is believed to have committed as many as six additional murders – including two after Ott was arrested.
+Ultimately, the murder was linked to Walter Ellis, a serial killer who was believed to have committed as many as six additional murders – including two after Ott was arrested.

 On August 30, 1995, the body of Jessica Payne, a 16-year-old white runaway, was discovered in the area behind two houses – one vacant and the other a known location to obtain drugs.
 The victim’s throat was slashed, her shirt was partially raised, and her pants were around her ankles.